 Finally, it's impossible to consider trademarks in the EU without mentioning Brexit.
-Now that the Brexit transition period has officially begun (ending 31 December 2020), it's crucial for businesses with a presence or activity in the UK to identify any rights that may be impacted by the country's exit from the EU.
-Although EU trademark and design rights will be cloned automatically (and at no charge) to equivalent UK rights at the end of the transition period, there are still steps that brand owners will need to take.
+Now that Britain's exit from the EU has officially taken place, it's crucial for businesses with a presence or activity in the UK to ensure the country is proatively addressed in trademark and design protection strategies, alongside other non-EU but European countries, such as Switzerland and Norway.

+Although EU trademark and design rights were cloned automatically at the time of Brexit, there are still steps that brand owners will need to take to ensure that those rights have been converted effectively (e.g. via an audit, see p8).
+In addition, any rights that were still pending or up for renewal also need to be addressed within the necessary timeframes.

-For further guidance, please download our 'Brexit and IP Checklist' at publications.novagraaf.com.
+For further guidance, please read our Brexit FAQs at: novagraaf. com/en/brexit-and-your-ip.